 Seemingly suspended between the beauty of both worlds, the sun warms your shoulders and sparkles against the water.
 Your paddle weaves through the surface in an infinite flow.
 From under your toes, a crystal-clear depth billows below all the way to lake bottom.
 360-degree views of mountain ranges enclose this pristine lake.
 If it’s warm enough, the water might just be enticing enough to go for a dip.
 Going for a stand-up paddleboard in Banff National Park is a high effort-reward payoff activity.
 Because inflatable SUPs are easy to pack and transport, you can make your way from the bustle of downtown to sweet seclusion in a matter of minutes.
 Several picturesque lakes are right at our doorstep.

-The recently relocated SkiBig3 Adventure Hub (now at 114 Banff Avenue) has everything you need to get started.
+The recently relocated SkiBig3 Adventure Hub (114 Banff Avenue) has everything you need to get started.
 Such as the SUP itself, instructional ‘how-to’ tips, and the best local advice on where to get started.